-The primary model of the controller is implemented as a finite state machine (FSM).
-States of the FSM correspond to the states of the controller, which in turn define modes of the physical plant.
+The primary model of the controller is implemented as a timed finite state machine (FSM).
+States of the FSM correspond to the states of the controller.
+A state trajectory (sequence of states visited) of the controller defines the mode of the physical plant.
 The transitions determine the conditions for switching states and specify the discrete actuation signal generated when the transition is executed.
-The transitions also describe the initialization of variables in the new state based on values from the previous state.
+As is illustrated in Fig. 2, transition conditions can be based on timing information, controller-defined signals, and expressions that are a function of the plant variables.
+The transitions also describe the initialization of variables in the new state based on values from the previous state (the reset function).
 They define a partial order of discrete events that may occur in the system.
 Fig. 2 illustrates a supervisory controller model for a connected three-tank system shown in Fig. 3.
-Tanks 1 and 3 can be filled and emptied independently.
-The supervisory controller directly controls the actuators that open and close the valves on the pipes.
+For the physical plant, tanks 1 and 3 can be filled and emptied independently.
+The supervisory controller directly controls the actuators that open and close the valves on the pipes, therefore, it takes the system through a defined sequence of modes.
 Autonomous events occur when liquid levels attain particular heights, which cause the intermediate connecting pipes to become active or inactive.
+Autonomous events may occur between controlled events.

-Fig. 3: Three-tank system
+Figure 3: Three-tank system